On-premises upgrade process for Pega Infinity release 8.4.1 and earlier

 - Basic upgrade

 - Upgrades Pega Infinity rules to the latest version, with minimum disruption.
 Typically the Basic upgrade phase take you about four weeks to complete.
 In this phase, you can make any necessary application changes to ensure functional correctness and upgrade compliance.
 You can adopt the latest performance and security improvements and can test existing functionality using your current testing processes.
-This phase excludes adopting features of the new version of the Pega Infinity to ensure a near zero-downtime upgrade of the production environment.

 - Feature adoption